The good virus

 Transcript

-We're getting to that part of summer where there's nothing better to do than sit by a beach or by a pool with a good book or hide inside blasting the AC,
+We're getting to that part of summer where there's nothing better to do than sit by a beach or by a pool with a good book.
+Or hide inside.

 also with a good book.